 In the morning while getting ready for school it hit me: “Mark was at the car last night.
 What if he is following me and I don’t even know?”

 I felt nervous and scared, I couldn’t even eat breakfast.
-On my way to school I thought of ways I could deal with this but I got nowhere.
-I thought, “What would I do anyways?” and just left it at wishing and hoping that he would grow tired of it and just forget about me.
+On my way to school, I thought of ways I could deal with this but I got nowhere.
+I thought, “What would I do anyway?” and just left it at wishing and hoping that he would grow tired of it and just forget about me.